-Weighted finite automata (WFA) are often used to represent probabilistic models, such as n-gram language models, since, among other things, they are efficient for recognition tasks in time and space.
+Weighted finite automata (WFAs) are often used to represent probabilistic models, such as ngram language models, because among other things, they are efficient for recognition tasks in time and space.
 The probabilistic source to be represented as a WFA, however, may come in many forms.
-Given a generic probabilistic model over sequences, we propose an algorithm to approximate it as a weighted finite automaton such that the Kullback-Leibler divergence between the source model and the WFA target model is minimized.
+Given a generic probabilistic model over sequences, we propose an algorithm to approximate it as a WFA such that the Kullback-Leibler divergence between the source model and the WFA target model is minimized.
 The proposed algorithm involves a counting step and a difference of convex optimization step, both of which can be performed efficiently.We demonstrate the usefulness of our approach on various tasks, including distilling n-gram models from neural models, building compact language models, and building open-vocabulary character models.
 The algorithms used for these experiments are available in an open-source software library.